 DISKSPD is not recommended for performance testing.
 The use case mentioned here is to simply test the connectivity to the FlashArray.

 Running diskspd with the below example command line will generate I/O to evaluate connectivity.
 The <DRIVE_LETTER> in the command line should be the drive letter of the newly connected volume.
-To learn how to setup a drive letter for a newly connected volume see Working with Volumes on a Windows Server 2012, 2012 R2 or 2016 Host.
+To learn how to set up a drive letter for a newly connected volume, see Working with Volumes on a Windows Server 2012, 2012 R2, 2016 or 2019 Host.

 .\Diskspd.exe -b8K -d3600 -h -L -o16 -t16 -r -w30 -c400M <DRIVE_LETTER>:\io.dat